María Fernanda Cardoso

-María Fernanda Cardoso (born 1963) is a Colombian Australian artist.
+María Fernanda Cardoso (born 1963) is a Colombian artist based in Australia.
 Her contemporary art references many types of ready-made material, including plastic, trash, plants, dried and living animals, bones and styrofoam.
 One of her most famous art installations was a flea circus that featured live cat fleas.
+The circus toured internationally at venues including the Sydney Opera House, the Centre Pompidou, the Arts Festival Atlanta, the Fabric Workshop and Museum (Philadelphia), and the San Francisco Exploratorium.
+This work, including a series of videos made in collaboration with Ross Rudesch Harley, is now part of Tate Modern's permanent collection.

 Her works have been featured in several museums internationally in Europe, the Americas, and Australia, and have won several awards.
 She resides in Sydney.

 Biography

 In the early 1980s, Cardoso studied architecture and the visual arts at the University of the Andes in Bogotá.
 In 1990, she graduated with a Master of Fine Arts in Sculpture and Installation at Yale University.

 Cardoso moved to Sydney, Australia, in 1997.

 In 2000, the Museum of Modern Art in New York commissioned her to create a major installation for their millennium show, "Modern Starts".
 Here she installed 36,000 plastic lilies in a 125-foot long wall, which subsequently toured museums throughout the United States.
 In 2003, she represented Colombia at the Venice Biennale, exhibiting a large installation of starfish woven together into a submarine landscape called "Woven Water".

-She did a solo exhibition in 2011 at Melbourne's Arc One gallery centered on the genitalia of male insects entitled "It's not size that matters, it is shape".
+She had a solo exhibition in 2011 at Melbourne's Arc One gallery centered on the genitalia of male insects entitled "It's not size that matters, it is shape".
 The following year, she created "The Museum of Copulatory Organs" for her doctoral project.
 She was awarded her PhD from the University of Sydney linked to the Sydney College of the Arts in 2012.

 Her mother is the architect Eugenia Mantilla de Cardoso and her sister is the director Patricia Cardoso.